 Citation: Ross S. Stein, Chris Rollins, Volkan Sevilgen, and Tiegan Hobbs, (2019), M 7.1 SoCal earthquake triggers aftershocks up to 100 mi away: What’s next?, Temblor, http://doi.org/10.32858/temblor.038

-It is now clear that the Ridgecrest M 7.1 earthquake struck on a straight, rather simple, right-lateral (see half-arrows in the map below) rupture.
-That is ironic, since nothing at the ground surface had given this fault away before it fired off the quake.
-Some of the world’s best field geologists had scoured this area for the past 50 years, because faulting is much more readily mapped in this arid, undeveloped landscape, and because of its association with geothermal activity.
-The latter, geothermal activity, has heated, stretched, and locally weakened the crust here.
-Further, this region has had a high rate of moderate shocks since seismic recording technology was enhanced in about 1980; they gave no hint of such a continuous fault.
+It is now apparent that the Ridgecrest M 7.1 earthquake ripped to the northwest and southeast as a relatively continuous right-lateral (see half-arrows in the map below) rupture.
+That is surprising, since the known faults around it are a hodgepodge of smaller fractures that don’t seem to add up to a throughgoing structure.
+Some of the world’s best field geologists had scoured this area for the past 50 years, assisted by the arid environment, which limits erosion of geologic features and leaves them unobscured by vegetation.
+Further, this region has had a high rate of moderate shocks since seismic recording technology was enhanced in about 1980, and they gave no hint of such a continuous fault.

 Chicken-or-egg riddle answered?